Elhanan Bicknell: In business

 There were setbacks along the way.
-In 1820 a major fire broke out in the boiling works and destroyed much of the building, causing £2,000 in damages.
+In 1820 a major fire broke out in the boiling works and destroyed much of the building, causing £2,000 in damage.
 A severe thunderstorm in 1846 produced large hailstones that smashed the windows in the buildings in the compound.
 It was reported in the press, "the extensive premises of Langton and Bicknell have scarcely a pane left."
 The business was located opposite St Mary's Church near Elephant and Castle.
 A friend and close business associate there at Newington Butts was fellow oil merchant and shipowner, Thomas Sturge.

 About 1835 Bicknell anticipated agitation for the repeal of the navigation laws would injure his business interests, yet he magnanimously supported the movement, together with the abolition of all protection; and when the crippling of his undertakings and his income came, he accepted it.

 Langton & Bicknell, as a business, continued to operate till 1907, long after the death of the original partners.